-10. And I fell at his feet to worship him, but he said to me, “You must not do that!
-I am your fellow slave, and of your brothers who have the testimony of Jesus.
-Worship God, for the testimony of Jesus is the Spirit of prophecy.”
+10. And I fell at his feet to worship him, but he said to me, “Do not do that!
+I am your fellow slave and one of your brothers who have the witness of Jesus.
+Worship God!”
+(The witness of Jesus is the Spirit of prophecy.)

-12. His eyes were like a flame of fire, and on his head were many crowns, with names written on them, and a name written that no one knew except himself.
+12. His eyes were a flame of fire, and on his head were many crowns, and he has names written, and a name written which no one knew except himself,

-13. He wore a blood-stained garment, and his name is called, “The Word of God.”
+13.and he was clothed with a blood-stained garment, and his name was called “the Word of God”.

-14. And the armies that are in heaven, clothed in clean, white linen, followed him on white horses.
+14. And the armies that are in heaven, clothed in fine linen, white and clean, were following him on white horses.

-15. And out of his mouth went a sharp, double-edged sword, that with it he may strike down the nations, and he will rule them with an iron rod.
-He is the one who will tread the winepress of the wine of the furious wrath of God, the Almighty.
+15. And out of his mouth went a sharp, double-edged sword, that with it, he may strike down the nations, and he will rule them with a rod of iron, and he himself will tread the winepress of the furious wrath of God Almighty.

 ¶17.
-And I saw one angel standing in the sun, and he cried out with a loud voice to all the birds that fly in the midst of heaven, “Come!
+And I saw one angel standing in the sun, and he cried out with a loud voice, saying to all the birds that fly in the midst of heaven, “Come!
 Gather together for God’s great banquet,

-18.that you may eat the flesh of kings, and the flesh of commanders, and the flesh of mighty men, and the flesh of horses and those who ride them, and flesh of all, free as well as slaves, both small and great.”
+18.that you may eat the flesh of kings, and the flesh of commanders, and the flesh of mighty men, and the flesh of horses and those who sit on them, and the flesh of all men, free as well as slaves, both small and great!”

 ¶19.
-Then I saw the Beast and the kings of the earth and their armies gathered to make war against him who sat on the white horse and against his army.
+Then I saw the Beast, and the kings of the earth, and their armies gathered to make war against him who sat on the horse, and against his army.

-20. And the Beast was taken, and with him the False Prophet who, in his presence, performed the miraculous signs by which he deceived those who had received the mark of the Beast and who worshiped his image.
+20. And the Beast was taken, and with him the False Prophet who performed the miraculous signs in his presence, by which he deceived those who had received the mark of the Beast and who worshipped his image.
 Those two were thrown alive into the Lake of Fire that burns with sulfur.

-21. And the rest were slain by the sword of him who rode the horse, which sword came out of his mouth, and all the birds were gorged with their flesh.
+21. And the rest were slain by the sword of him who sat on the horse, which sword came out of his mouth, and all the birds were gorged with their flesh.

 ¶1.
-And I saw an angel coming down from heaven, having the key to the Abyss and a heavy chain in his hand.
+And I saw an angel coming down out of heaven, having the key to the Abyss and a great chain in his hand.

-2. And he seized the dragon, the ancient serpent, who is the Slanderer and Satan, who deceives the whole world, and he bound him for a thousand years,
+2. And he seized the Dragon, that ancient serpent, who is the Accuser, and Satan, who deceives the whole world, and he bound him a thousand years.

-3. and he threw him into the Abyss, and locked it, and set a seal upon it so that he would no longer deceive the nations until the thousand years were ended.
-Afterwards, it will be necessary to release him for a short time.
+3. And he threw him into the Abyss and locked it, and set a seal upon it so that he would no longer deceive the nations until the thousand years were ended.
+Afterward, he must be released for a short time.

 ¶4.
-Then, I saw thrones, and they sat on them, and judgment was granted to them.
-And I saw the souls of those who were beheaded because of the testimony of Jesus and because of the word of God, and those who had not worshiped the Beast or his image and had not received the mark upon their forehead or their hand, and they came to life and reigned with Christ a thousand years.
+And I saw thrones, and they sat on them, and judgment was given to them, and I saw the souls of those who were beheaded because of the testimony of Jesus and because of the word of God, and those who had not worshipped the Beast or his image and had not received the mark on their forehead or on their hand.
+And they came to life and reigned with Christ a thousand years.